johnstonskj/thrift-specs/docs/transport-api.md

 We assume that distinct constructor, or factory, procedures exist in a transport implementation to create instances of specific transports.

-### Supporting (Mixin) Interfaces
+### Additional Capability Interfaces

-The following set of methods (taken from the Java implementation, but implemented elsewhere as well) represent a mixin capability for transports that perform any internal buffering.
+The following set of methods (taken from the Java implementation, but implemented elsewhere as well) represent a *mix-in* capability for transports that perform any internal buffering.

 ```thrift
 (* interface *) service TBufferedTransport {